-Summer certainly seems to be arriving here in the UK, so I can finally share with you my No Churn Strawberry Ice Cream Recipe, inspired by a recent trip to Italy where I ate some of the best Gelato on earth!
+Summer certainly seems to be arriving here in the UK, so I can finally share with you my No Churn Strawberry Ice Cream Recipe!

-This recipe is a no churn recipe which makes it super quick – the trick to excellent homemade ice cream is to make sure you don’t knock the air out of the cream while you fold the ingredients together.
+My recipe is a no churn recipe which is a super quick and easy way of making homemade ice cream, without the need of a ice cream maker – the trick to this method is to make sure you don’t knock the air out of the cream when you fold together the ingredients.

 No Churn Strawberry Ice Cream